Can I Afford Addiction Treatment?

 Sep 27, 2018

 Opioid addiction currently affects 6 million people in the U.S., according to a recent report, far more than previously estimated.
-Last year, more than 72,000 people died from drug overdoses, a great many of these from opioids.
+In 2021, more than 106,000 people died from drug overdoses, a great many of these from opioids.
 Alcohol addiction affects and kills even more people every year than drugs.

 But even when people want help for their addiction to opioids or alcohol, many wonder if they can afford alcohol treatment or drug rehab.
 Sometimes, the belief that treatment is beyond their financial means stops people from seeking any help at all.